pauldmccarthy/fsleyes/userdoc/plot_views.rst

 pages for more details.

-When you are viewing a 4D NIFTI image in an :ref:`orthographic or ligthbox view <ortho_lightbox_views>`, the time series view will update as you change the display location, to show the time series from the voxel (or voxels, if you have more than one 4D image loaded) at the current location.
+When you are viewing a 4D NIFTI image in an :ref:`orthographic or lightbox view <ortho_lightbox_views>`, the time series view will update as you change the display location, to show the time series from the voxel (or voxels, if you have more than one 4D image loaded) at the current location.
 Clicking, or